navalex/angular-learn/README.md

-# MonProjetAngular
+# Angular Minichat

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.0.3.
+This project is a basic minichat to test my AngularJS leanred skills.

 ## Development server